IBM/cloud-functions-workshops/101-workshop-nodejs/ex4-exposing-apis-from-actions/web_actions.md

       ok: updated action hello
       ```

+      The `hello` action has now been assigned an HTTP endpoint.

-2. Retrieve the web action URL exposed by the platform for this action.
+2. Retrieve the web action's URL exposed by the platform for the `hello` action.

       ```bash
       ibmcloud fn action get hello --url